ghobot/nyulangone-immersive-classroom/src/methods.md

 ## Asset and Media Creation

-Image, audio and video files can be added to scenes via Spoke where they can be triggered to play by user action and location.
+Image, audio and video files can be added to scenes via hubs authoring tool Spoke where they can be triggered to play by user action and location.
 In order to make the scene run well on the web on multiple devices, asset size and resolution is critical.
 Take note of Video Bit Rate, image dimensions, file size to optimize your scene frame rate and draw calls.
 Decimating large meshes for smaller mesh counts, and baking light information into textures can also dramatically improve performance.

 <hr class="my-5">